Hyperbolic Large Language Models: Emerging applications of HypLLMs

 Another emerging direction is e-commerce and web multimodal data: Amazon researchers have explored hyperbolic embeddings for product catalogs, which include text descriptions, images, and user interaction graphs.
-By learning visuo-lingual concept embeddings in a hyperbolic space, a system can represent, say, a product image and its title within a shared hierarchy (where general product categories branch into specific products).
-Choudhary \textit{et al.}~\cite{choudhary2022anthem} proposed the \textit{ANTHEM} (Attentive Hyperbolic Entity Model) framework, which models queries and products as hyperboloids in hyperbolic space and uses attention mechanisms to capture hierarchical and compositional relationships.
-Evaluated on large-scale e-commerce data, ANTHEM demonstrated more than 10\% improvement over state-of-the-art product search methods, highlighting the benefits of hyperbolic geometry for representing product knowledge graphs and “also-viewed” relationships with less distortion and in fewer dimensions.
-Cheng \textit{et al.}~\cite{cheng2025large} introduced \textit{HyperLLM}, a model-agnostic framework that integrates large language models with hyperbolic space to capture hierarchical information in recommender systems.
+By learning visuo-lingual concept embeddings in a hyperbolic space, a system can represent, say, a product image and its title within a shared hierarchy (where general product categories branch into specific products). \textit{ANTHEM} (Attentive Hyperbolic Entity Model) framework~\cite{choudhary2022anthem} was proposed, which models queries and products as hyperboloids in hyperbolic space and uses attention mechanisms to capture hierarchical and compositional relationships.
+Evaluated on large-scale e-commerce data, ANTHEM demonstrated more than 10\% improvement over state-of-the-art product search methods, highlighting the benefits of hyperbolic geometry for representing product knowledge graphs and “also-viewed” relationships with less distortion and in fewer dimensions. \textit{HyperLLM}~\cite{cheng2025large} is a model-agnostic framework that integrates large language models with hyperbolic space to capture hierarchical information in recommender systems.
 HyperLLM leverages LLMs to generate multi-level classification tags and aligns user-item interactions in hyperbolic space through contrastive learning, achieving over 40\% improvement compared to prior methods.
-Cheng \textit{et al.}~\cite{cheng2025large} further validate HyperLLM’s effectiveness through detailed comparisons against multiple strong baselines.
+Their work further validates HyperLLM’s effectiveness through detailed comparisons against multiple strong baselines.
 This work demonstrates the synergy between LLMs and hyperbolic geometry for hierarchical recommendation and training stability.